cloudfoundry/docs-bosh/content/dns.md

       common_name: Application Server
     consumes:
       alternative_name:
-        from: app-server-address
+        from: my-custom-app-server-address
         properties: { wildcard: true }
 ```

-Which will result in the variable called `app_server_cert` having SANs set to
+Which will result in the variable called `app_server_cert` having a SAN set to

-* DNS: `*.serverig.default.app-service.bosh`.
+* DNS: `*.server_ig.default.app-service.bosh`.

 #### Mixing consumed link name with static names